yinghli/AzureVMNetworkPerformance/README.md

 ![](https://github.com/yinghli/azure-vm-network-performance/blob/master/VM-LB%20lat%20with%20Acc.PNG)

 From the result, we can see D8sV3 VM egress throughput is 3.28Gbps with single TCP thread.
 CWND value is 1.32MB.
-Netwokr latency is 81us.
+Network latency is 81us.

 # VM to VM performance with standard load balancer

-Azure released [standard load balancer(SLB)](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview).
+Azure released [standard load balance(SLB)](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview).
 This SLB support low latency load sharing and [HA port](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview).<br>
 In this post, we setup a SLB, put 2 VM with acceleration networking in the backend pool.<br>
-We setup another VM with acceleration netwokring and send traffic to SLB frontend IP address. <br>
+We setup another VM with acceleration networking and send traffic to SLB frontend IP address. <br>
 Because of HA port support, we don't need to define any specify port for load balance rules.<br>
 We will test the bandwidth and latency impact when adding new SLB.